 - Special Qualities – Although almost all coins are evaluated based on their silver or metal content value, other buyers look for their collector appeal and a premium value.
-Unique qualities like aesthetics and eye appeal of the surface and overall look of the coin enhance a silver Morgan dollar coin’s value.
+Unique qualities like aesthetics and eye appeal of the surface and overall look enhance a silver Morgan dollar coin’s value.

 - Spot Price – When buyers look at a potential purchase, they consider the coin’s metal content more than any other factor.
 They will give a price that they think would match the silver content of your coin.
 These prices will vary per ounce depending on the spot price of silver on the day that the coin is being sold.
-You can monitor the spot of silver through the following link so you can keep track of the true value of your Silver Morgan Dollars: https://www.kitco.com/charts/livesilver.html
+You can monitor the spot of silver through the following link so you can keep track of the true value of your Silver Morgan Dollars: https://www.kitco.com/charts/livesilver.html.

 Where to Sell Silver Morgan Dollars

-We pay the most cash for silver bullion items and provide the most impressive customer service among all buying-establishments and other pawn shops in Las Vegas, NV.
+Nevada Coin Mart is the perfect place for you to sell your Morgan dollar coins.
+We are the #1 coin buyer in Las Vegas and Henderson, Nevada.
 Using a state-of-the-art x-ray spectrometer, we ensure to give the fair price of your top-dollar items.
 We are open 365 times a year, from 9 am to 6 pm.
 Visit us at Nevada Coin Mart® 4065 S. Jones Blvd Las Vegas, NV 89103, or call us up at 702-998-4000.